r-devel/rcwg/matrix/notes.md

 * Make links to CoC and posting guide clearly visible in all spaces/rooms, to help enforce
 * Get Mjolnir for free if we can
 * Continue setting up rooms to match Slack channels
+* Set up Slack bridge for all channels to aid transition
+* Work on "Getting Started" documentation for users starting to use Matrix